 I’m a firm believer in eating in moderation.
-Once in a while indulgence is great ( and much needed) as long as the rest of the days we are eating or at least attempting to eat healthy.
+Once in a while indulgence is great ( and much needed) as long as the rest of the days we are eating or at least attempting to eat healthily.
 In a house full of sweet addicts, this is a herculean task!
-Every meal has to end with some mitha and of course we need some for snacking too.
+Every meal has to end with some mitha and of course, we need some for snacking too.
 Hence the constant tinkering in the kitchen to come up with healthier versions of desserts.
 And so this Raw Snickers Pie…which, by the way, got a resounding round of applause from La Familia!!

 *I’ve made this recipe with both honey and maple syrup.
 But next time I would definitely swap dates for maple syrup or honey.
 If you want to do that, use 4-5 chopped dates that have been soaked in hot water for about 5 minutes, for the crust.
 The filling would take about 7-8 dates, again soaked, drained and chopped.
-Simply add a couple more if its not sweet enough.
+Simply add a couple more if it’s not sweet enough.

-* Please do try to use good quality, organic or all natural peanut butter.
+* Please do try to use good quality, organic or all-natural peanut butter.
 They are easily available in organic food stores and supermarkets ( though they carry expensive imported ones)

 * If you don’t have chia seeds, just increase the quantity of flax seeds by 1 Tbsp.

 * This pie needs to be stored in the freezer.
 You can cut it into small slices or bars and keep them in an airtight container in the freezer.

 * Maybe because of the honey/maple syrup in the chocolate topping, my topping just didn’t firm up, even in the freezer.
 Oh well, I was still very happy with the drippy sauce!
 You could just drizzle over melted dark chocolate instead if you prefer.